gramener/gramex/gramex/apps/guide/facebookgraphhandler/README.md

 [TOC]

-`FacebookGraphHandler` offers a proxy for the [Facebook Graph API](https://developers.facebook.com/docs/graph-api/).
+[FacebookGraphHandler][facebookgraphhandler] offers a proxy for the [Facebook Graph API](https://developers.facebook.com/docs/graph-api/).
 Here is an example:

     :::yaml
     url: